 The report should cover the following:

-For all PASCAL Institutional Grants a progress report must be filed at the midpoint between the awarding of the grant and the project’s stated date of conclusion.
+For all SCALE Affordable Learning Grants, a progress report must be filed at the midpoint between the awarding of the grant and the project’s stated date of conclusion.
 This requirement is intended to provide PASCAL with a way to monitor the healthy progress of projects, and to facilitate assistance in cases where a project may be facing difficulties.

-The progress report should be submitted to Amy Trepal (email@example.com) in the form of a brief email (1-2 paragraphs) noting:
+The progress report should be submitted to Ellan Jenkinson (email@example.com) in the form of a brief email (1-2 paragraphs) noting:

-If problems are reported, the PASCAL Affordable Learning Committee will try to suggest possible resources or leads for resolving the issues.
+If problems are reported, PASCAL staff, with guidance from the Affordable Learning Committee, will try to suggest possible resources and strategies for resolving the issues.

 PASCAL reserves the right to make all output produced through projects funded by this grant, including but not limited to open textbooks, revised open textbooks, ancillary materials, and supplemental materials, available under a suitable Creative Commons license on the PASCAL website or any other website deemed appropriate.
 Grantees should take steps to ensure that any grant-funded materials produced will comply with all appropriate laws and regulations to include the Americans with Disabilities Act.